clade/ThorlabsPM100/README.md

 First you need to create your instrument.
 Using visa:

-    import visa
+    import pyvisa as visa
     from ThorlabsPM100 import ThorlabsPM100
     rm = visa.ResourceManager()
     inst = rm.open_resource('USB0::0x0000::0x0000::xxxxxxxxx::INSTR', term_chars='\\n', timeout=1)
     power_meter = ThorlabsPM100(inst=inst)

-Or using usbtmc (you nedd to have read and write access to the ‘/dev/usbtmc0’):
+Or using usbtmc (you need to have read and write access to the ‘/dev/usbtmc0’):

     from ThorlabsPM100 import ThorlabsPM100, USBTMC
     inst = USBTMC(device="/dev/usbtmc0")